 TBI has been internationally accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA) since November 19, 1994.
 The Accreditation Manager is responsible for ensuring the Bureau maintains compliance with CALEA accreditation standards.
-The Bureau was successfully reaccredited in 1997, 2000, 2003, 2006, 2009, and 2012.
+The Bureau was successfully reaccredited in 1997, 2000, 2003, 2006, 2009, 2012, 2015, and 2019.

 The TBI's Human Resources Unit also oversees TBI's Chaplain Program, which is a volunteer, non-sworn position to support the mission of the TBI in providing a source of strength to law enforcement officers and their families, other department members, and the community.
 The program supports employees in the handling of crisis situations, comforts victims and their families when accidents occur and criminal incidents are committed, and provides counseling and other ministerial functions that may be needed.

 TBI's Protective Services Unit consists primarily of Uniformed Officers who are responsible for the phyical security of TBI facilities, along with TBI personnel and guests.
 Employees in this unit also conduct all background investigations for full-time and temporary employees, interns, contract personnel, certain Tennessee Education Lottery employees, and all appointments by the Governor.

 Employees in this unit also handle investigations of alleged misconduct by TBI employees.

 CONTACT: Mike Frizzell, Assistant Special Agent in Charge